-Set in the grounds of what was once a factory exporting first-class ceramics around the world, Noritake Garden, or Noritake no Mori, is a fun day out for all the family.
+Set in the grounds of what was once a factory exporting first-class ceramics around the world, Noritake Garden, or Noritake no Mori, is a fun day out.

 Noritake Garden was built in 2001

-Try your hand at making your own ceramics in its popular workshops
+Try your hand at painting a piece of art in its popular workshops

 The closest train station is Kamejima Station on the Higashiyama Subway Line.
-It's just a few minutes from Kamejima Station.
+It's a few minutes' walk from Kamejima Station.
 From Nagoya Station , Noritake Gardens is a 15-minute walk.
-You can also get there by taking the Meguru loop tourist bus line.
+You can also get there by taking the Me-guru Nagoya Sightseeing Bus route.

 At Noritake Garden you can visit the Meiji-era (1868-1912) red brick buildings of the old ceramics factory and learn about the fascinating history of the Noritake company.

-You can watch some of the world's finest ceramics artists demonstrate the process from the production of molds to freehand painting, then try the practice for yourself.
+Watch some of the world's finest ceramics artists demonstrate the process from the production of molds to freehand painting, and then try the practice for yourself.

 The garden is popular with families on weekends and is particularly beautiful when cherry blossom trees bloom in early April.
 During winter evenings, the pathways are illuminated with many-colored lights.
 In May, giant koinobori carp-shaped wind socks flutter overhead in anticipation of the Children's Day celebrations on May 5.

-The garden hosts various events throughout the year, with markets on some weekends that sell ecologically-minded products.
+In the Noritake Garden, you can enjoy a relaxing time at restaurants and cafes that offer imaginative French cuisine served on Noritake tableware.
 Further shopping can be done in the Noritake Prestige shop, where you can pick up high quality ceramic goods or souvenirs.

 The latest information may differ, so please check the official website: https://www.noritake.co.jp/mori/